coffeebe4code/type-lang/README.md

 cargo build --release
 ```

-optionally, you can run the tests with
+Optionally, you can run the tests with

 ```
 cargo test
 ```

-add `ty` to your path in your shell of choice.
+Add `ty` to your path in your shell of choice.

-User Environment Variables if you are on windows.
+User Environment Variables if you are on windows. the output was put into the `target/release` directory.

 ```
 export PATH=$HOME/type-lang/target/release:$PATH
 ```

-right now, the only thing that builds or works is a main function, with simple addition or subtraction. setting variables, and using those variables work.
+Right now, the only thing that builds or works is a main function, with simple addition or subtraction. setting variables, and using those variables work.
 There is no type system yet.

-location of test file.
+You can view the location of the current main test file here.
 [main.ty](./test/main.ty)
+That file will have almost every feature once it is supported, so check the file, for possibilities

+Future versions of ty will have a much more robust easy to use build system.
-to compile a file. first generate the object files
+For now, compiling a program requires these steps, first generate the object files

 `ty obj main.ty,other.ty`